sjg3609/unit-testing-jest/README.md

 Let's identify some positive only test cases for this function:

-- Test Suite/Case 1: Pass in two numbers (3 and 5) and expect the sum to be 8.
+- Test Suite #1 - Case #1: Pass in two numbers (3 and 5) and expect the sum to be 8.
-- Test Suite/Case 2: Pass in two numbers (9 and 20) and expect the sum to be 29.
+- Test Suite #1 - Case #2: Pass in two numbers (9 and 20) and expect the sum to be 29.
-- Test Suite/Case 3: Pass in two negative numbers (12 and 21) and expect the sum to be 33.
+- Test Suite #1 - Case #3: Pass in two numbers (12 and 21) and expect the sum to be 33.

 We will use [Jest](https://jestjs.io/) as our framework for this project.